We are all entertainer/pundits with social responsibility now, Portland’s Jazz Prodigy is no exception.

 As sincere as I believe Spalding to be when she gives back to the community and praises the women at Bienestar, success as a young artist during the Obama years has left her somewhat detached.

 To describe someone whose family is faced with actual threats from the President as an “artist” because of their ability to succeed against all odds in the working class is diminishing at best and patronizing at worst.
-To refer to her audience at the PAM also as “artists” (which she did at the top of her show) for donating to the high-end art community, when some of them likely voted for President Trump because he threatened those families, is to give them the same pass this audience has always hoped they could buy.
-I know because this is my crowd.
+To refer to her audience at the PAM also as “artists” (which she did at the top of her show) for donating to the high-end art community, when some of them may have voted for President Trump because he threatened those families, is to give them the same pass this audience has always hoped they could buy.

 We have our first Entertainer-In-Chief, and many entertainers have realized that there is no longer a line between their industry and national politics.
 Spalding, who is a remarkable artist and who unequivocally deserves all the praise she has received from Hillsboro to Capitol Hill, is still adapting to this paradigm.
 She is not alone.